Cosyne 2015 Workshops

 Cosyne 2015 Workshops will be held on March 9-10, 2015 in Snowbird Ski Resort, Snowbird, Utah.

-The Role of the Hippocampus in Value-Based Decision Making; Aaron M. Bornstein, G. Elliott Wimmer
+Memory in action: The role(s) of the hippocampus in decisions for reward, Aaron M. Bornstein, G. Elliott Wimmer

 A series of workshops will be held after the main Cosyne meeting.
 The goal is to provide an informal forum for the discussion of important research questions and challenges.
 Controversial issues, open problems, comparisons of competing approaches, and alternative viewpoints are encouraged.